SvOlli/sorbus/doc/apple1.md

 - you can dump the contents of memory just by entering the hex number of that address: FF00
 - you can dump ranges of memory by using the dot (".")
 FF00.FFFF
-- you can jump to an address by suffing the number withan "R": FF00R
+- you can jump to an address by suffing the number with an "R": FF00R
 - since BASIC is preloaded with Krusader, you can run it using
   - E000R (cold start)
   - E2B3R (warm start without clearing the program)